Greece Moments Greece Moments

 #1 Chora: Walk through Kythnos’ main town

-About 1,400 people live on Kythnos, most of them in the port city of Merichas (see #4) and in the upper village of Chora.
-Unlike other Cycladic islands such as Serifos, Milos or Mykonos, who present their “big village” to visitors as soon as they arrive by ferry, Chora of Kythnos is hidden in the hilly hinterland.
+About 1,400 people live on Kythnos, most of them in the port town of Merichas (see #4) and in the hilltop village of Chora.
+Unlike other Cycladic islands such as Serifos, Milos or Mykonos, which reveal their “main village” to visitors as soon as they arrive by ferry, Chora of Kythnos is hidden in the hilly hinterland.

 Chora Insel Kythnos Kykladen Urlaub